See Page 1 |

 Even though this article was written more

-than 50 years ago, the fundamentals of
+than half a century ago, the fundamentals of

 protecting relays against interference from either internally

 generated or externally generated noise haven't changed.
-Sometimes a datasheet
+Sometimes a datasheet will

-really good reason to deviate, possibly voiding a warranty).
-When you find
+to deviate, possibly voiding a warranty).
+When you find yourself on your own with

-yourself on your own with the design, whether a new creation or modifying an
+the design, whether a new creation or modifying an existing circuit, use this article

-existing circuit, use this article and the very comprehensive table of
+and the very comprehensive table of application examples.
+This reminds me of the

 In March of 1958 when this article appeared